mesosphere/dcos-docs-site/pages/ksphere/kommander/latest/operations/access-control/index.md

 excerpt: Centrally manage access across clusters
 ---

-Role-based authorization can be defined centrally within Kommander to control access to resources on all clusters or a subset of clusters.
-The resources may seem familiar because they are similar to Kubernetes RBAC but with some crucial differences that make it possible to define the roles and policies once and have them federated to clusters within a given scope:
+Role-based authorization can be defined centrally within Kommander to control resource access on all clusters or a subset of clusters.
+The resources are similar to Kubernetes RBAC but with crucial differences.
+These resouces make it possible to define the roles and policies once and have them federated to clusters within a given scope:

-- Global or Workspace-level roles and policies federate those resources to cluster-scoped roles and policies.
+- Global or workspace-level roles and policies federate those resources to cluster-scoped roles and policies on all clusters.
 In the case of workspace-level resources, they only apply to workspace clusters.

-- Project-level roles and policies federate namespace-scoped role and policies to project clusters.
+- Project-level roles and policies federate namespace-scoped roles and policies to project clusters.

 This approach gives you maximum flexibility over who has access to what resources, conveniently mapped to your existing identity providers' claims.